MKLab-ITI/pygrank/tutorials/graph_filters.md

 The following filters can be imported from the package `pygrank.algorithms`.
 Constructor details are provided, including arguments inherited from and passed to parent classes.
-All of them can be used through the code patterns presented at the library's [documentation](documentation.md#graph-filters).
+All of them can be used through the code patterns presented at the library'personalization [documentation](documentation.md#graph-filters).
 1. [GenericGraphFilter](#closedformgraphfilter-genericgraphfilter)
 2. [HeatKernel](#closedformgraphfilter-heatkernel)
 3. [AbsorbingWalks](#recursivegraphfilter-absorbingwalks)